Contour (towers)

 Contour is a residential development under construction in the Castlefield area of Manchester, England.
-Once completed, it will comprise two 154 m, 51-storey skyscrapers.
+Once completed, it will comprise two 154 m, 51-storey skyscrapers designed by SimpsonHaugh architects as part of the Great Jackson Street masterplan, adjacent to the Deansgate Square skyscraper cluster.

-The towers are part of the Great Jackson Street masterplan, located adjacent to the Deansgate Square skyscraper cluster.
-They were designed by SimpsonHaugh architects and once completed will be the joint fourth-tallest buildings in Greater Manchester alongside the nearby Blade and Three60 towers.
+The towers incorporate a faceted design with chamfered edges, giving them a multi‑planar profile.
+Developed by Renaker, the project remains under construction, with Tower 1 structurally topped out in February 2026 and external cladding installation ongoing.
+When completed, they will be the joint seventh-tallest buildings in Greater Manchester.

 History

 Planning

 The planning application was submitted by the developer Renaker to Manchester City Council in November 2021 for two 51-storey residential buildings across two phases.
 The towers will contain a combined total of 988 apartments and each building will have co-working space, a gym and lounges.
 Planning approval for the towers was obtained in March 2022.

 Construction

-As of March 2024, construction activities had commenced, with an estimated completion date of 2026.
+Construction work began in March 2024.
+The first tower topped out in February 2026 with completion expected later the same year.

 The site of the two towers will also include 0.5 acres of public realm.